New York governor Cuomo reverses course for a fourth time on whether golf courses can remain open or must close

 However, on April 9, he changed his mind again.
 Golf courses in the state of New York must close through April 29.
 Courses have been deemed a non-essential business, and they must shut down.

-Now, as of April 17, private golf courses in New York can open to members for play, provided social distancing is observed and CDC/state guidelines are followed.
+Now, as of April 17, golf courses in New York can open for play, provided social distancing is observed and CDC/state guidelines are followed.
 Golf courses remain non-essential, but this carve out has been made.
+Most typical on-course employees cannot be on site.

-The courses which had been open were promoting social distancing, including golfers staying 6 feet away from each other at all times, leaving flagsticks in the hole, removing common surfaces like rakes and ball washers, preventing hand shakes and embraces before and after the round, and limiting golf carts to a single rider.
+The courses which had been open were promoting social distancing, including golfers staying 6 feet away from each other at all times, leaving flagsticks in the hole, removing common surfaces like rakes and ball washers, preventing hand shakes and embraces before and after the round.
+Now, there cannot be golf carts, only walking.

 Golf courses couldn't allow access to pro shops, locker rooms, indoor facilities or restaurants/bars.
 There were to be no transactions of money, credit cards or other payment for purpose of play, equipment and merchandise.
 Private clubs will adhere to the guidelines, though cash and credit-card transactions aren't an issue for the overwhelming number of private clubs, with members paying off accounts each month.